t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 For example, IoT applications may have different needs regarding authentication and confidentiality.
 While some application might not require any authentication at all, others might require strong end-to-end authentication.
 In terms of secure bootstrapping of keys, some applications might assume the existence and online availability of a central key-distribution-center (KDC) within the 6LoWPAN network to distribute and manage keys; while other applications cannot rely on such a central party or their availability.

 This section defines security profiles fitting the security needs of applications with the same characteristics and requirements.
-This is done to (i) guide the design process of different application types by identifying open gaps; (ii) allow for later interoperability; and (iii) prevent possible security misconfigurations.
+This is done to (i) guide the design process of different application types by identifying open gaps; (ii) allow for later interoperability; and (iii) prevent possible security misconfiguration.
 Each security profile is identified by:

 1. a short description,